joshber/jb.n/content/_index.md

 a postdoctoral research fellow at the Max Planck Institute for the History of Science in Berlin, a postdoctoral fellow at the Institute for the Human Sciences, Vienna, and a lecturer in the Health and Societies Program at the University of Pennsylvania.

-Prior to doing a PhD (University of Pennsylvania, 2009) I worked as software consultant.